 The aim of every blogger is to generate income from blogging.
 There are a couple of ways to this, of which Pay Per Click Advertising appears to be one of them.
 Among all the Pay Per Click Advertising Networks available online, Google AdSense seems to be the most popular of them all.

-However, Joining the Google AdSense program appears to be daunting to most newbie bloggers from Nigeria because many of such newbies fail to understand correctly and adhere to the guidelines of the program.
-I was able to get my Google AdSense account approved within two months.
+However, Joining the Google AdSense program appears to be daunting to most newbie bloggers from Nigeria because many of such newbies fail to understand correctly and adhere to the strict guidelines of the program.
+I was able to get my Google AdSense account approved within two months as a Nigerian.

 I started out blogging by September 2014 and joined the Google AdSense program by November 2014.
 I didn’t achieve that as a result of some luck or magic, NO. I embarked on a serious research and was able to dig out the secrets of getting an AdSense account application approved quickly.